 Therefore, you should consider attaching an Ethernet cable to your device, as this can significantly increase your bandwidth.

 Don’t forget to run a test afterward to see if there’s any improvement.

-In case everything remains the same, contact your ISP to figure things out or try check other options that we’ve mentioned in this article.
+In case everything remains the same, contact your ISP to figure things out or try to opt for other solutions that we’ve mentioned in this article.

 13. Try different browsers

 The browser you use can also affect the quality of your web access.

 Thus, do not forget to download new browser updates when they become available.

 If you keep your browser up-to-date, but the problem remains, you can even try to switch it for another one to see if this makes a difference.

 14. Turn off background apps

 The apps you leave running in the background can slow down your system or even consume some extra bandwidth.

 Not only will this improve the overall performance of your system, but it will also improve the throughput capacity of your network.

 15. Update your device or get a new one

-Old devices such as computers, laptops, and smartphones often run on legacy hardware / firmware and therefore you may not be able to unleash the full potential of the bandwidth you get.
+Old devices such as computers, laptops, and smartphones often run on legacy firmware, and therefore you may not be able to unleash the full potential of the bandwidth you get.

 Thus, the only thing you can do is to get a newer device.